jindw/AndroidUIO/README.md

     //if the image url is a animated gif,then it is show as a movie!
     UIO.bind(imageView,imageUrl);

-    //you can set the drawableFactory for the image process(such as radious, shawdown....)
+    //you can set the drawableFactory for the image loading(getLoadingDrawable) and process(such as radious, shawdown....)
-    //and set the loading drawable, fallback drawable for the action UIO.bind(imageView,imageUrl,drawableFactory);
+    //and set the fallback drawable for the action UIO.bind(imageView,imageUrl,drawableFactory,fallbackResourceId);

+    //you can set the callback for the bind action(callback on image load(or cached) and bind to image view) UIO.bind(imageView, imageUrl,drawableFactory,fallbackResourceId,  callback);//Callback<Drawable>

 #### Utility
 -------
  * KeyValueStorage
+ 	Replace the SharePreferences interface. the keyValueStroage is a dsl for typed key value stroage.

  * SQLiteMapping
+ 	a simple ormapping.
+ * Network State
+   * network state getter
+   		UIO.isInternetConnected()
+   		UIO.isWifiConnected()
+   		UIO.getMobileGeneration()
- * some network state getter and listener register
+   * and listener register UIO.Ext.addWifiCallback(Callback<Boolean> wifiAvaliableCallback);
+		UIO.Ext.addNetworkCallback(Callback<Boolean> networkAvaliableCallback);
+		UIO.Ext.removeWifiCallback && UIO.Ext.removeNetworkCallback(callback)
  * other utility
+ 	//show toast and clear on activity destroyed UIO.showLongTips("long show");
+ 	UIO.showShortTips("short show");

 #### Other Documents
 ----